DPT Frequently Asked Questions

-- Three (3) completed recommendation forms: one from a person qualified to evaluate your academic performance (such as a former instructor) is required, and one from a licensed physical therapist or physician is suggested.
+1. One from a person qualified to evaluate your academic performance (such as a former instructor)

-Is there a fee for application to the Trine DPT Program?
+Is there a fee for applying to the Trine DPT Program?

 There is no cost to prospective students to apply to the Trine DPT degree program.